cairo-book/cairo-book/src/ch09-01-error-handling.md

 The `expect` and `unwrap` methods are similar in that they both attempt to extract the value of type `T` from a `Result<T, E>` when it is in the `Ok` variant.
 If the `Result` is `Ok(x)`, both methods return the value `x`.
 However, the key difference between the two methods lies in their behavior when the `Result` is in the `Err` variant.
 The `expect` method allows you to provide a custom error message (as a `felt252` value) that will be used when panicking, giving you more control and context over the panic.
 On the other hand, the `unwrap` method panics with a default error message, providing less information about the cause of the panic.

-The `expect_err` and `unwrap_err` have to exact opposite behavior.
+The `expect_err` and `unwrap_err` have the exact opposite behavior.
 If the `Result` is `Err(x)`, both methods return the value `x`.
 However, the key difference between the two methods is in case of `Result::Ok()`.
 The `expect_err` method allows you to provide a custom error message (as a `felt252` value) that will be used when panicking, giving you more control and context over the panic.
 On the other hand, the `unwrap_err` method panics with a default error message, providing less information about the cause of the panic.

 A careful reader may have noticed the `<impl TDrop: Drop<T>>` and `<impl EDrop: Drop<E>>` in the first four methods signatures.
 This syntax represents generic type constraints in the Cairo language.
 These constraints indicate that the associated functions require an implementation of the `Drop` trait for the generic types `T` and `E`, respectively.
-The `Drop` trait is used to define custom clean-up logic for values when they go out of scope, ensuring proper resource management.
-By specifying these constraints, the functions using them guarantee that the values of types `T` and `E` will be cleaned up correctly, whether they are part of the `Ok` or `Err` variant of the `Result` enum.

 Finally, the `is_ok` and `is_err` methods are utility functions provided by the `ResultTrait` trait to check the variant of a `Result` enum value.